NYUTorchTech/cop/README.md

     gulp deploy

+### To deploy changes to the php form script:

+`phpscript` task: does everything publish does, but uses the _config.phpscript.yml config file, which serves to a root directory on my server.

+    gulp phpscript

 `rsync` task*: Deploys to a server (not github).
-Here as a placeholder for future plans.
+Currently specifically syncs the site to <http://cop.jann.ae>

     gulp rsync